-Google provides the most relevant search results by matching search keywords to keywords within the content of a web page.
-When someone enters a search query, Google looks for web pages that use the searched term.
-The frequency in which that exact keyword phrase appears on a web page is a significant factor in calculating how a page ranks in a search.
+One way Google provides the most relevant search results is by matching search keywords to keywords within the content of a web page.
+When someone enters a search query, Google looks for web pages that use the term searched for.
+The frequency in which that exact keyword phrase appears on a web page is a significant factor in calculating how that page ranks.

-Now, Google has extended its matching ability.
-Not only by looking at exact keywords but by better understanding the essence of the topic being searched for.
+Now, Google extended its matching ability by not only looking at exact keywords but by better understanding the essence of the topic being searched for.
 This allows Google to match a broader range of keywords to appropriate pages on the web.